History of Mongolia (1990–present): 1990 Democratic revolution

-Democratic transition
+1990–1992: Democratic transition

+1990 parliamentary elections

-Following the collapse of the communist regime, Mongolia's first free, multi-party elections for a bicameral parliament were held on July 29, 1990.
-Parties ran for 430 seats in the People's Great Khural (upper house) and 50 seats in the State Little Khural (lower house). with opposition parties not able to nominate enough candidates.
-The Mongolian People's Revolutionary Party (MPRP) won 357 seats, and 83% majority.
-It also received a majority in the State Little Khural (which was later abolished), winning 31 out of 53.
-The People's Great Khural (upper house) first met on 3 September and elected a president (MPRP), vice president (Social Democrat), prime minister (MPRP), and 50 members to the Little Khural (lower house).
+Following the collapse of the communist regime, Mongolia's first free, multi-party legislative elections were held on 29 July 1990.
+Six political parties ran for 430 seats in the People's Great Khural (upper house) and 50 seats in the new State Little Khural (lower house).
+With opposition parties unable to nominate enough candidates, the ruling Mongolian People's Revolutionary Party (MPRP) won 357 seats and an 83% majority in the Great Khural.
+Members of the State Little Khural were to be elected via proportional representation.
+One seat equaled around 5% of the party vote.
+The People's Great Khural first met on 3 September and elected the president (MPRP), vice president (MSDP), prime minister (MPRP), and 50 members to the Little Khural.
 The vice president was also chairman of the Little Khural.
-In November 1991, the People's Great Khural began discussion on a new constitution, which entered into force on 12 February 1992.
-In addition to establishing Mongolia as an independent, sovereign republic and guaranteeing a number of rights and freedoms, the new constitution restructured the legislative branch of government, creating a unicameral legislature, the State Great Khural.
+The MPRP, which won 61% of the votes, received 31 of the 50 seats in the lower house.